- In line with the Data Protection Act 1998 principles and GDPR, North Hayne Farm Cottages will ensure that personal data will:

 - Visibility: Data subjects should have access to the information about themselves that an organisation holds.
 This includes the right to have incorrect personal data corrected and to know who has had access to this data

-- Consent: The collection and use of personal data must be fair and lawful and in accordance with the DPA’s eight data protection principles.
+- Consent: The collection and use of personal data must be fair and lawful and in accordance with the DPA’s eight data protection principles and the GDPR definition.
 Personal data should only be used for the purposes agreed by the data subject.
-If personal data is to be shared with a third party or used for another purpose, the data subject’s consent should be explicitly obtained
+If personal data is to be shared with a third party or used for another purpose, the data subject’s consent should be explicitly obtained.
+Signing of our booking form provides us with consent to hold your contact and booking details for the sole purpose of communicating with you regarding your booking

 - Access: Everyone should have the right to know the roles and groups of people within an organisation who have access to their personal data and who has used this data